eminiarts/nova-permissions/readme.md

 ### Scope Resource for User

-If you use our Policy and Seeder, the user will sill be able to see other Entries.
+If you use our Policy and Seeder, the user will still be able to see other Entries.
 In order to only **allow a User to view his own Entries** and no others, you can extens our `Eminiarts\NovaPermissions\Nova\ResourceForUser` Class like this:

 ```php
 <?php